bpstephanie/The_Country_Quiz/README.md

 Invalid Username Alert: \
 ![Invalid Username Alert](media/site-screenshots/invalid-username.png)

-    -  Start Game Button
+  * Start Game Button
   - Once a username has been entered, a good luck message is shown and the 'Start' Button appears for the user to begin.#

 Successful Username Input Message and Start Button:
 ![Successful Username Input Message and Start Button](media/site-screenshots/successful-input.png)

 Button Hover Effect:
 ![Button Hover Effect](media/site-screenshots/button-hover.png)

+  * Restart Button
+  - Once the start button has been pressed, the text changes to 'Restart.
+This allows the user to restart the game any time they want.
+Once pressed, the score board and question counter will reset and a new set of random questions will be allocated to the round.

-    - Main Game Area
+  * Main Game Area

       * Question Counter
       * Question Area
       * Answer Buttons